-As more and more advanced safety features are available in cars, it seems that safety is finally becoming the new standard for car manufacturers.
+Now more than ever, there are advanced safety features coming as standard in new cars.
+It now seems that safety is finally becoming the new standard for car manufacturers.
 So, what makes a car ‘safe’ and why is it so important to consider buying one?
 It’s not always as clear to the average consumer, especially since there’s so many gadgets and features in new cars, and car makers can be guilty of using too much marketing hype.

-But if you look through all the fancy marketing-speak and jargon, you’ll see that these features are in fact saving lives, and saving drivers on their insurance premiums.
+But if you look through all that fancy marketing-speak and jargon, you’ll see that these features are in fact saving lives, and saving drivers on their insurance premiums.

 The numbers don’t lie

-The National Highway Traffic Safety Administration (NHTSA) compiles statistics on car crashes.
+The National Highway Traffic Safety Administration (NHTSA) compiles statistics on car crashes every year.
 It also publishes reports on the effectiveness of safety measures in saving lives, minimizing crashes, or avoiding an accident altogether.
 In 2016, there were an estimated 7,277,000 car crashes.
 Of that number, nearly 30 percent resulted in injuries and .5 percent involved a fatality.

 But what makes a car safe?

-When you are looking for a car, Elephant believes safety should be a top concern.
+When you are looking for a car, we think that safety should be one of the most important concerns.
 Today’s car manufacturers know how important safety is to consumers, but they don’t always do a great job at explaining what it means to be safe.

-When it comes down to it, there are four key factors that determine a vehicle’s level of safety.
+When it comes down to it, there are some key factors that determine a vehicle’s level of safety.
 If you incorporate those into your car-buying research, you will have a better chance of purchasing a safer car.
-Those key factors are: Safety equipment, vehicle weight, and vehicle center of gravity.
+Those key factors are: Safety Equipment, Vehicle Weight, and Vehicle Center of Gravity.
 The IIHS has set a number of effectiveness standards for various safety features that are installed on vehicles.
 They also perform rigorous crash tests on vehicles – with higher standards than even the NHTSA.

-The term “crash avoidance” is actually a broad term that includes a number of features that assist the driver in operating the vehicle in a safer manner.
+The term “crash avoidance” is actually a pretty broad term that includes a number of features to assist the driver in operating the vehicle in a safer manner.
 Most of the time, front crash prevention technology helps prevent one vehicle from rear ending another.
 In one IIHS study, this system reduces accidents by 27 percent.
 However, when automatic braking is added to the system, that number rises to nearly half.

 Blind-spot detection also falls under the crash-avoidance umbrella and studies show it reduces the number of crashes due to lane changing by 14 percent.

-Backup cameras have been shown to reduce accidents ( less insurance claims) and they lessen any damage or injury severity that’s caused in a back-up crash.
-They act as another set of eyes, allowing the driver to see in what would typically be blind spots in the rear of the vehicle.
+Backup cameras have been shown to reduce accidents (and, less insurance claims) and they lessen any damage or injury severity that’s caused in a back-up crash.
+Basically, they act as another set of eyes, allowing the driver to see in what would typically be blind spots in the rear of the vehicle.
 One IIHS study found that they help prevent back-up accidents by reducing the blind zone about 90 percent of the time.

-Lane-departure warnings alert a driver when the car veers out of its own lane.
-This important safety feature has garnered a lot of praise due to its ability to help prevent all severities of head-on crashes and single vehicle sideswipe by around 11 percent.
-It also decreases the instance of injury from these types of crashes by 21% and the fatality rate by over 80%.
+Lane-departure warnings alert a driver when the car sways out of its own lane.
+This important safety feature has garnered a lot of praise due to its ability to help prevent all dangers of head-on crashes and single vehicle sideswipe by around 11 percent.
+It also decreases the frequency of injuries from these types of crashes by 21% and the fatality rate by over 80%.

 Safe Cars 2018: Top Safety Picks from the IIHS